yorkie-team/yorkie-js-sdk/yorkie-js-sdk.client.attach.md

 ## Client.attach() method

 `attach` attaches the given document to this client.
-It tells the agent that this client will synchronize the given document.
+It tells the server that this client will synchronize the given document.

 <b>Signature:</b>